Featured Marine Life

 Known for its beautiful shell pattern and narrow beak-like mouth, often seen around coral reef areas.

-Loggerhead Turtle close-up showing its larger head and powerful jaw
+Old Green Turtle close-up showing its larger head and powerful jaw

 10 Questions Divers Ask About Sea Turtles